Blixxky/hsboombot/README.md

 ![Puzzle Lab screen](https://i.ibb.co/7VhstNH/image-2023-11-16-161400266.png)

+It has a long ~20 minute wait before quitting the game.
+If it looks like it's doing nothing you are correct as this is how the exp is accrued.

 To stop the bot, simply close the terminal window, or put it in focus and CTRL+C to terminate.

 # Warning